paulaltin/git-hires-merge/README.md

 By default, Git leaves the two new versions of a conflicted hunk in the file, surrounded by conflict markers `<<<<<<<`, `=======` and `>>>>>>>`.
 However, to figure out how to resolve the conflict it's often necessary to know the original version, to see what changes were made on each branch.
 This is what `diff3` does.
 Once you have `diff3` turned on, you will see a third section beginning with `|||||||` in each conflict, which shows the "common ancestor" version of the hunk.
 Since you often need the ancestor to determine what the correct merge is, this feature is so useful that a lot of people (including me) think it should be the default.

-In any case, `git-subline-merge` needs the common ancestor version to resolve conflicts, so it can only be run manually on conflicted files which were created using `diff3`.
+In any case, `git-hires-merge` needs the common ancestor version to resolve conflicts, so it can only be run manually on conflicted files which were created using `diff3`.

 To enable the `diff3` conflictstyle, simply run this command